 Examples:

-• Vote as a group:
+- Vote as a group: [Tier 2 – Community Impact]

 Why this celebration works:

 Studies show that a personal push from a friend or family member can be the most effective way to get someone to cast their ballot.
-Whether it’s in person, over text, or on social media, the more you talk about voting early, the more it becomes the norm for your personal n
+Whether in person, over text, or on social media, the more you talk about voting early, the more it becomes the norm for your personal network.

 Celebrate by Educating Voters